ExoLab on ISS

 (4) Access to the live orbital experiment on ISS

 ExoLab is an experimental platform that brings together classrooms and the International Space Station in a collaborative investigation of the effects of microgravity on living things.
-Designed with curriculum for 6th – 8th grade based on the Next Generation Science Standards, ExoLab is a plant biology investigation with Arabidopsis thaliana, a model plant organism used in many scientific investigations with a fully mapped genome.
+Designed with a curriculum based on the Science Standards,

 - ExoLab Growth Chamber

 - 1-year classroom subscription to the learning management platform with lessons mapped to NGSS